Explore Military Tools for ArcGIS

 - Click Run.

-A gold triangle marks the highest elevation point, within the area you defined, for the U.S. Eighty-Second Infantry Division's area of operations.
+A gold symbol marks the highest elevation point, within the area you defined, for the U.S. Eighty-Second Infantry Division's area of operations.
 It is labeled as 240 Meters.
 This elevation represents the single highest position within the area you defined for a forward observer.
 The tool would have returned additional highest points if more occurrences of an elevation of 240 meters were found within the input area.

 - In the Contents pane, uncheck the Highest_Points_Input_Area_Polygons layer.